JoshDoody/joshdoody.github.io/_posts/2017-06-07-dead-end-job.md

 Maybe you have several years of experience and have gotten pretty good at your job.
 You're paid pretty well, but have run out of places to go.
 There are no logical promotions, no new challenges to tackle, just more of the same old routine.

-Your salary has been flat for the past few years, and you feel like you're just doing the same thing over and over and over.
-You might hear yourself describes as "the Receivables person" or "the tester" or some other term with a single focus.
+Your salary has been flat for the past few years because it's never a great time to [ask for a raise]({{ site.baseurl }}/salary-increase-letter-sample/), and you feel like you're just doing the same thing over and over and over.
+You might hear yourself described as "the Receivables person" or "the tester" or some other term with a single focus.

 You're stuck on your career path, possibly boxed in by your own success, and there's no obvious next step for you.

 You may have been pigeonholed.

-**Here are two ways to avoid being pigeonholed in your career**
+## Here are two ways to escale your dead-end job and avoid being pigeonholed

 What can you do to avoid being pigeonholed and continue making progress in terms of responsibility and pay?